SNN

 “We found that July to September MSA fluxes were three to six times higher between 2002 and 2014 than between 1972 and 2001,” says Matoba.
 “We attribute this to the earlier retreat of sea ice in recent years.”

-Supporting evidence comes from that has monitored the levels of the crucial sunlight-absorbing green pigment chlorophyll-a in the surrounding seas.
+Supporting evidence comes from satellite data that has monitored the levels of the crucial sunlight-absorbing green pigment chlorophyll-a in the surrounding seas.
 The chlorophyll-a serves as an indicator of phytoplankton abundance, which in turn should correlate well with the amount of dimethyl sulfide released by the phytoplankton.

 • Monthly methane sulfonic acid flux from 1960–1971 (light gray bars), 1972–2001 (dark gray bars), and 2002–2014 (black bars), respectively.
 Credit: Yutaka Kurosaki, Sumito Matoba, et al. Communications Earth & Environment.
 December 26, 2022